faizallramadhan/SiCepat-test/README.md

 2. Open SiCepat-Test/karate-api on your java environtments debugger, I'm using VSCode
 3. Click/choose api.feature
 4. Click "Run" codelens
+5. Test will run and the report.html will created automatically

 Credit: Faizal Ramadhan Suyitno Putra